 Hi Guys!
 I’m starting a new series for anyone interested in starting their own little side business hosting craft nights in their town/city.
 I’ve been successful for the last several years running mine.
 If you go here you will see how I describe what I offer on my website.
 I hope to give you a little insight into WHY I started doing them and HOW I run them in the next several posts.
+However, if you’d like all the details plus access to my private Facebook group where I’ll be able to answer all your questions, purchase my in depth guide HERE.

 For those of you that follow me over on IG you may or may not know that for the last two-three years I’ve offered craft nights to my local friends/family/followers.
 Also, you may or may not know that I went to school for Art.
 I have my Bachelor Degree in Fine arts and a Master’s Degree in Education specifically in Art.
 I’m a certified Art Teacher and taught at the elementary school level for almost a decade.
 I stopped teaching after my second child was born and I’m blessed to be able to be home with my children as a stay at home mom.
 After I stopped working I missed the creative outlet and the social aspect of going to work.
 Since I was home ALL the time with my littles, I began decorating and making crafts for my home.
 I’ve always loved everything home decor and was constantly making things for my house.
 It dawned on me that my background as an Art Teacher combined with my love for decorating would be an interesting little side business.
 Hence, Jordecor was born.